SSO - OpenID Connect#

 Where:

-• {bacularis-host} is the Bacularis instance address.
-It must be accessible from the identity provider side.
+• {bacularis-host} is your Bacularis instance address, accessible from the IdP side.

-For example, if the Bacularis address is bacularis:9097 and the identity provider identifier is main then the backchannel logout URL can be following:
+If the Bacularis address is bacularis:9097 and the IdP identifier is main, the logout URL would be:

 https://bacularis:9097/web/oidc/main/logout